 April: Show Off Your Green Thumb

 Take a break this month.
 You’ve earned it.
 Instead of cleaning or decluttering, decorate your home with greenery to usher in springtime.
-Flowers, succulents, and low-maintenance plants look great indoors, while you can also add some canvas prints to make the room look better and more artistic.
+Flowers, succulents, and low-maintenance plants look great indoors.

 May: Focus on the Kitchen

 The kitchen is one of the most used spaces in a home.
 Devote the full month to tackling any clutter issues in the drawers and cabinets, investing in space-saving organizers, deep cleaning the stove, and repairing appliances if necessary.